evilnick/plakar.io/content/posts/2025-07_03/index.md

 but also in different files,
 today but also a week from now.

-Compression removes redundancy within a window.
+Compression removes redundancy within a local window of data.
-Deduplication removes redundancy across arbitrarily large datasets, even if separated by long distances in the input stream, ... and even if present in a different input stream.
+Deduplication removes redundancy across large time- and space-separated segments.

 So while compression and deduplication are conceptually aligned, they operate at different levels and under different constraints.
 Compression is great for making individual files smaller.